 Currently lots of strollers have good suspension system – you can find it not only on joggers, but standard strollers as well.

-All three strollers that I recommend here are equipped with shock-absorbing suspension so you can be sure your baby will have a pleasant ride.
+All three strollers for snow that I recommend here are equipped with shock-absorbing suspension so you can be sure your baby will have a pleasant ride.
 Among these 3 winter strollers, BOB Flex 3 has the best suspension to prevent the little passenger from shocks and bumps.

 4. Large Canopy

-During your stroll or run it may start snowing so your winter stroller has to have a big canopy to keep your baby dry and warm.
+During your stroll it may start snowing so your winter stroller needs to have a big canopy to keep your baby dry and warm.

 Oversized canopy will also protect baby from wind and catching a cold.

 BOB Revolution has huge extendable 2-panel canopy that covers baby’s face and torso.

-Bumbleride Speed has 2-panel shade as well, but additionally there is pop-out visor.
+Joovy Zoom has 2-panel shade that sticks out really far.
 Your child will be well protected from snow and rain.

 Baby Jogger City Mini GT has long 3-panel canopy that covers baby down to the waist.
 This stroller for snow will keep your baby dry and warm the whole time.